-As a shop owner, you already know that online customers are quite savvy—especially when it involves looking for gifts during the pre-holiday season.
+As a shop owner, you already know that online customers are quite savvy.
 They hunt for the best deals, and you look to provide the best service while still staying profitable.

 One key to mastering this balance is understanding your shipping cost options.
 Shipping costs can be a make-or-break factor for customers when purchasing online.
 So we have put together some tips to finding the right shipping options for you.